NaNhkNaN/trama/README.md

 ## What is trama?

-trama is an agentic runtime — the execution layer where agent-authored programs come to life.
+trama is a runtime for programs that contain agent behavior.

-You describe what you want. trama generates a complete program — with control flow, LLM calls, tool use, and state management — then executes it, monitors it, and repairs it when things break.
-The program is real code: readable, diffable, shareable, and editable.
-When requirements change, trama rewrites the program itself.
+A trama program is a TypeScript file that can mix deterministic operations (read files, run commands, make HTTP requests) with autonomous agent calls (let an LLM reason, write code, take multi-step actions).
+The runtime handles everything around it: execution, state persistence, auto-repair, version history, structured logging.

+The program can come from anywhere:

 ```
-"research competitors and produce a pricing comparison"
-            |
-        program.ts        <- a complete agent program.
-            |              real TypeScript — read it, diff it, edit it.
-        trama run          <- the runtime executes, monitors, and auto-repairs.
+trama create optimizer "..."     <- the LLM writes the whole program
-            |
-        trama update       <- natural language rewrites the program itself.
+trama run optimizer              <- the runtime executes it

+# or: you write program.ts yourself, use trama as the runtime
+mkdir -p ~/.trama/projects/my-task
+echo '{"input":{"prompt":"","args":{}}}' > ~/.trama/projects/my-task/meta.json
+cat > ~/.trama/projects/my-task/program.ts << 'EOF'
+import { ctx, agent, tools } from "@trama-dev/runtime";
+await agent.ask("Add auth to the codebase at /path/to/myproject.
+Write tests.");
+const tests = await tools.shell("cd /path/to/myproject && npm test");
+if (tests.exitCode !== 0) await agent.ask("Tests failed, fix:\n" + tests.stderr);
+await ctx.done({ testsPass: tests.exitCode === 0 });
+EOF
+trama run my-task                <- same runtime, same state/logging/repair
 ```

+`trama create` is a convenient entry point — the LLM generates the entire program from a prompt.
+But the core of trama is the runtime, not code generation.
+You can hand-write the orchestration and let `agent.ask()` deploy a full autonomous coding agent for the actual work.
+You can write pure automation that never calls an LLM at all.
+You can generate a skeleton with `trama create` and then edit it by hand.
+The runtime doesn't care who wrote the program.

 This is different from other approaches:

 - **LangGraph, CrewAI, Temporal** — you write the orchestration, the agent fills in blanks.
 The human is the bottleneck, and you're locked into a framework.
 - **ReAct loops, tool-calling chains** — the agent improvises every step.
 Flexible, but no stable artifact.
 Nothing to inspect, share, or iterate on.
 - **Cursor, Claude Code, Codex** — the agent writes code, but you orchestrate the agent.
 The intent → execution loop is manual.
-- **trama** — the agent writes *the orchestration itself*, and the runtime executes it end-to-end.
-The output is a complete, runnable program that anyone can clone and run.
-No framework to learn.
-No prompts to optimize.
-Just code with a runtime.
+- **trama** — the orchestration is a program.
+The agent can write it, you can write it, or both.
+The runtime executes it end-to-end — with state persistence, auto-repair, and version history.
+The result is a complete, runnable artifact that anyone can clone and run.

-trama has two faces.
+In trama, the orchestration, the program, and the runtime converge into one unit.
 As **program.ts**, it is an artifact with a lifecycle — born (`create`), executed (`run`), evolved (`update`), self-healed (`repair`), and shared (`git clone`).
-As **a runtime**, it is the infrastructure that closes this loop — state persistence, auto-repair, version history, scaffolding, and the IPC bridge that lets programs call LLMs and tools without managing any of it themselves.
+As **a runtime**, it is the infrastructure that closes this loop.
 The program is what you see.
 The runtime is what makes it live.

 What trama produces is not traditional automation — where every step is predetermined — and not an agent conversation — where nothing is reproducible.
 It is a program that can contain arbitrarily complex agent behavior (LLM reasoning, multi-step tool use, autonomous decisions) while remaining a readable, diffable, version-tracked artifact.
-Your intent goes in as a sentence.
+Your intent goes in as a sentence or as hand-written code.
 What comes out is something you can reproduce, hand to a teammate, and evolve over time.

 ---